pererinha/touchpad-enable-disable/README.md

 it is pretty annoying when you are typing and accidentally you touch the Touchpad (or when your cat 🐈 deliberately touches it) and your cursor goes to another line

-so i created this very simple script to disable/enable it
+so i created this very simple script to disable/enable it so my kitty can play with on Touchpad while I'm trying to work

 # how to